-Olga Lione was born in Córdoba on March 29, 1928 and settled in Cutral Có in 1957 working as a correspondent for the Rio Negro newspaper.
-Olga remembers that at the time of the strike she lived "(...) in Sáenz Peña Street (...) in a boarding house (...)" and that with her neighbors simply helped the strikers to hide from the military when they came to look for them.
-According to Olga, the military authorities sent by the Government did not know the inhabitants of the town or the strikers who they came to arrest, making it easier for the local inhabitants to help strikers.
-Olga remembers that
+Olga Lione, who was born in Córdoba on 29 March 1928, settled in Cutral Có in 1957, working as a correspondent for the Rio Negro newspaper.
+Olga remembers that at the time of the strike, she lived "in Sáenz Peña Street [...] in a boarding house [...]," and that she along with her neighbors helped the strikers hide from the military whenever it came looking for them.
+According to Olga, the military authorities sent by the government did not know the inhabitants of the town or the strikers whom they came to arrest.
+This made it easier for local inhabitants to help the strikers.
+As Olga recalls,

-(...)
-We were sitting on the sidewalk with neighbors and at night the soldiers came to arrest strikers.
+we were sitting on the sidewalk with neighbors, and at night the soldiers came to arrest strikers.
 We were together with the strikers talking in the street.
 The soldiers asked us if we know the strikers.
-'Who?'
-'Do you know him?' - all sitting there on the sidewalk - 'do you know him?'
-'No' 'Do you know him?'
-'No, I do not'.
-And he was himself one of the strikers (...) later we took him out of the town.
+“Who?”
+“Do you know him?”—all sitting there on the sidewalk— “do you know him?”
+“No.” “Do you know him?”
+“No, I do not.”
+And he was himself one of the strikers [...] later we took him out of the town.

-Bernabé Mora was born on June 11, 1933 in Neuquén periphery, and started to work at Y.P.F. in 1952, in the supply sector.
-Bernabé remembers that
+Born on 11 June, 1933 in the periphery of Neuquén, Bernabé Mora started working in the supply sector at YPF in 1952.
+He recalls that

-(...)
-Many people protected strikers.
+many people protected strikers.
 In the house of my father, for example, two strikers entered the patio at about ten o'clock at night, the soldiers were looking for them, and they stayed there for two days, until they managed to escape at night.

-The decision of the Military Government, which sought to ensure the production of the state energy company, created a framework of local participation based on the perception of a distance between "the national" and "the local" discussions, a distance that erased the identity frontiers between Peronists and anti-Peronists.
-Therefore, the response of the Military Government to this salary claim suspended at the local-subnational level (in the city of Plaza Huincul, and in Neuquén in general) the axis of political discussion that took place at a national level, despite the context of repression during the dictatorship.
+The decision of the Military Government, which wished to ensure production by the state energy company, created a framework for local participation based on the perception of a distance between "national" and "local" discussions—a distance that erased the identity frontiers between Peronists and anti-Peronists.
+The military government’s response to the salary demand thus lowered the axis of political discussion from a national to the local-subnational level (in Plaza Huincul as well as in Neuquén in general) despite the repression during the dictatorship.

-The participation of the local society in the strike of Plaza Huincul in 1958 was reinforced by the role played by the state company Y.P.F. in Patagonian society (and specifically in the huinculense society), a role that the Military Government of the "Liberating Revolution" seemed to ignore (or not to consider) with its policies.
+The participation of the local community in the Plaza Huincul strike was reinforced by YPF’s role in Patagonian society (and specifically within huinculense society)—a role that the military government of the "Liberating Revolution" seemed to ignore (or not consider) in its policies.

-As remembered Julio Durval Fuentes (born in Cutral Có on July 9, 1935 and who worked at Y.P.F.
-Plaza Huincul from 1953 to 1986):
+According to Julio Durval Fuentes, who was born in Cutral Có on 9 July 1935 and worked for YPF Plaza Huincul from 1953 to 1986,

-around Y.P.F. many people lived, many people lived well: merchants, painters, mechanics, plasterers, domestic service ...
+Around YPF, many people lived, many people lived well: merchants, painters, mechanics, plasterers, domestic service [...]
 All these dissatisfied people also strengthened the strike.
 The merchants noticed it right away.
-They depended totally on the income of the people of YPF "(Therefore) there were many people who benefited a lot from the strike, one of them was Felipe Sapag, Felipe had carnage, then he gave credit to the people, he supported them.
+They depended totally on the income of the people of YPF.
+[Therefore] there were many people who benefited a lot from the strike, one of them was Felipe Sapag.
+Felipe had carnage, then he gave credit to the people, he supported them.
 He endured part of the strike, and I believe that Sapag the politician was born in this strike.

-Edda Lidia "Coca" Claro was born in Neuquén on July 1, 1931 and settled in Cutral Có in 1948.
-She joined Y.P.F. in the year 1950, working in the Administration and in the Distillery.
-"Coca" remembered that:
+Edda Lidia "Coca" Claro, who was born in Neuquén on 1 July, 1931, settled in Cutral Có in 1948.
+She joined YPF in 1950, working in the administration and the distillery.
+"Coca" recalls that